swapnilsharma102004/webknot-assignment/README.md

 # Webknot Assignment – Project Documentation

 ## Project Understanding and Initial Steps
-When I received the assignment, I started by carefully going through the requirements and understanding the problem statement.
-To get more clarity, I designed an ER diagram to map out the entities and their relationships.
-This step helped me visualize the data flow and overall structure of the project.
+When I got the assignment, I began by reviewing the requirements and understanding the problem statement.
+To gain more clarity, I created an ER diagram to outline the entities and their relationships.
+This step helped me see the data flow and the overall structure of the project.

-After that, I consolidated the requirements and the PDF document provided by the company.
-I used those details to generate a suitable prompt with the help of Gemini Pro, so I could quickly bootstrap the development environment using Windsurf.
+Next, I combined the requirements with the PDF document from the company.
+I used that information to create a suitable prompt with Gemini Pro, allowing me to quickly set up the development environment using Windsurf.

 ---

 ## Choice of Tech Stack
-Since I had some prior experience with **Java Spring Boot**, I decided to use it for the backend.
-For the frontend, I chose **React** because of its flexibility and ease of integration.
-As for the database, I selected **PostgreSQL** since it is reliable and scalable for future use cases.
+Since I had some prior experience With **Java Spring Boot**, I chose it for the backend.
+For the frontend, I picked **React** because it is flexible and easy to integrate.
+For the database, I selected **PostgreSQL** since it is reliable and can grow with future needs.

-This combination provided a solid full-stack setup:
+This combination gave me a strong full-stack setup:
 - **Backend:** Java Spring Boot
 - **Frontend:** React
 - **Database:** PostgreSQL

 ---

 ## Development Process
 1. **Backend Setup**
-   I used Windsurf to generate the initial Spring Boot code and then made edits to align with the requirements.
-   Since I was already familiar with running Spring Boot applications, setting up and executing the backend was straightforward.
+I used Windsurf to create the initial Spring Boot code and then made some edits to meet the requirements.
+Since I was already familiar with running Spring Boot applications, setting up and running the backend was simple.

 2. **Frontend Setup**
-   Once the backend was running, I shifted to the frontend and integrated it with the API.
-   To simplify testing, I kept the project basic and preloaded three students and one admin in the database.
-   (Note: This is not a recommended practice in real projects, but it made the demo easier to test.)
+Once the backend was running, I moved to the frontend and connected it with the API.
+To make testing easier, I kept the project simple and added three students and one admin to the database.
+(Note: This is not a good practice in real projects, but it made the demo simpler to test.)

 3. **Handling Challenges**
-   During development, I encountered issues like **CORS policy errors**.
-   Fortunately, since I had worked on a similar problem before, I was able to resolve it by configuring CORS in the Spring Boot backend.
-   Once that was fixed, the frontend and backend started working together as expected.
+During development, I ran into issues like **CORS policy errors**.
+Fortunately, I had dealt with a similar problem before, so I fixed it by configuring CORS in the Spring Boot backend.
+Once that was resolved, the frontend and backend started working together correctly.

 ---

 ## Current State of the Project
 - The system has **basic authentication** with pre-created users (3 students, 1 admin).
-- User registration was intentionally not implemented, since it will be handled by the company as part of their review process.
+- I did not implement user registration because the company will handle it as part of their review process.
-- The project is functional and demonstrates how the stack works together.
+- The project works and shows how the stack operates together.
 ---

 ## How to Run